MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 </tbody>
 </table>

+::: {.guidedpractice}
-\BeginKnitrBlock{guidedpractice}<div class="guidedpractice">Is this an observational study or an experiment?
+Is this an observational study or an experiment?
 What implications does the study type have on what can be inferred from the results?^[The study is an experiment, as patients were randomly